 While my 1st hole-in-one was significant in getting my attention, my 2nd and 3rd, occurring just a few weeks a part, were even more impacting.

 During the early winter of 2013, I was particularly burdened about our need for movement in the Spirit realm related to revival.
 Fasting, praying, and getting up early to seek God are a regular part of my spiritual disciplines.
-But, I still need to get out of my intense focus on our desperate need for revival, and enjoy some exercise, fellowship, and fun.
+But, I still needed to get out of my intense focus on our desperate need for revival, and enjoy some exercise, fellowship, and fun.
 Though I am not a good golfer, it provides a perfect environment for these three objectives.

-On November 25, 2013, I made a hole-in-one, and immediately knew it had significance.
-(Video link: ) This was followed, three-weeks, and 66 holes later, by another hole-in-one.
+On November 25, 2013, I made my 2nd hole-in-one ever, and immediately knew it had significance.
+(Video link: ) This was followed, three-weeks and 66 holes later, by another hole-in-one.
 (Video link: ) We calculated the probability of this happening as 1 in 40 million.
-And if saw me play you would add a few more zeroes.
+And if you saw me play you would add a few more zeroes.
 Again, I was dumbfounded, but fueled by a deep and abiding passion for God to supernaturally move to revive the church in order to awaken the lost.
 Why do we need a revival?
 Because a revival does what only God can do.
 Revival is when God springs a convicting surprise on His creation.

 Unless the church in America changes quickly, we may soon find empty buildings standing as reminders of greater days when God once had His way.
 Unless we pray for, love, reach out to, teach and train the next generation of young people, there may not be a new generation of whole-hearted followers of Jesus in America.
 Unless we recognize the need to fall on our faces before a holy God and repent of our compromise and coldness of heart, we will miss our last best opportunity to see God once again transform families, churches and our nation.
 God’s calling us!
 Can you sense it?
 He’s drawing us into a deeper place than we’ve ever been before.
 Respond to His voice and begin to walk confidently in your future with Him.